Light-induced half-quantized Hall effect and axion insulator: Summary and Discussion

 \section{Summary and Discussion}

 We propose a 3D topological insulator heterostructure that can exhibit a variety of topologically quantized or half-quantized phases through selective magnetic doping and/or irradiation with circularly polarized lasers, both of which open up a gap in the surface Dirac cones through time-reversal breaking.
-In particular, when magnetic ions are modulation-doped only in the vicinity of the bottom surface and high-frequency circularly polarized light is irradiated into the top surface (without penetrating the bottom), we can either realize the Axion insulator (with zero Hall plateau) or the Chern insulator (with quantized Hall plateau) by toggling the polarization chirality.
+In particular, when magnetic ions are modulation-doped only in the vicinity of the bottom surface and high-frequency circularly polarized light is irradiated into the top surface (without penetrating the bottom), we can either realize the axion insulator (with zero Hall plateau) or the Chern insulator (with quantized Hall plateau) by toggling the polarization chirality.
 These results are substantiated by explicit evaluation of the Floquet Hamiltonian and numerical computation of the resultant Berry curvatures based on realistic topological insulator material parameters such as the optical penetration depth.

-It is interesting to note that although all the abovementioned phases are defined in 3D topological systems, they can be mathematically ``compressed'' into 2D time-reversal broken systems via an inverse holographic mapping~\cite{gu2016holographic,qi2013exact,lee2016exact,lee2017generalized}, such that the layer-resolved Berry curvatures become the scale-resolved Berry curvatures of the corresponding 2D holographic duals.
-With that, the 3D Hall conductivities correspond directly to 2D dual Chern numbers, and half-quantized 3D insulators correspond to non-lattice regularized 2D gapped Dirac cones. \\
+It is interesting to note that although all the above-mentioned phases are defined in 3D topological systems, they can be mathematically ``compressed'' into 2D time-reversal broken systems via an inverse holographic mapping~\cite{gu2016holographic,qi2013exact,lee2016exact,lee2017generalized}, such that the layer-resolved Berry curvatures become the scale-resolved Berry curvatures of the corresponding 2D holographic duals.
+With that, the 3D Hall conductivities correspond directly to 2D dual Chern numbers, and half-quantized 3D insulators correspond to non-lattice regularized 2D gapped Dirac cones.
+In this paper, the main effect of Floquet driving was to gap out Dirac cones through time-reversal breaking; the investigation of how this mechanism interplays with decidedly more robust nonlinear Dirac cones~\cite{bomantara2017nonlinear,tuloup2020nonlinearity,tuloup2022topological} would certainly be interesting for future investigations.

 \onecolumngrid